himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 src="../../img/posts/draft-website-jenkins/nginx.png" style="max-width:
 100%; float: center; margin: 0px 0px 0px 0px;" alt="Default Nginx Page" /></a>

-With Jenkins ready, lets quickly setup the web server before configuring the Jenkins project.
+With Jenkins ready, let's quickly setup the web server before configuring the Jenkins project.
 Any webserver will do (it just needs to serve the generated *static* website content).
 I used [nginx](https://nginx.org/en/) in for setup.
 After installing, make